couchrest/couchrest/README.md

 CouchRest rests on top of a HTTP abstraction layer using by default Heroku’s excellent REST Client Ruby HTTP wrapper.

+## Modelling

+For more complete modelling support based on Rails 3's ActiveModel, please checkout CouchRest's sister project: [CouchRest Model](https://github.com/couchrest/couchrest_model).

 ## Extended Document

 As of May 2010 support for the popular CouchRest::ExtendedDocument mixin has been moved to its own gem: [couchrest_extended_document](http://github.com/couchrest/couchrest_extended_document).

-Most people will probably want to use this library (or one of the alternatives) to make it slightly easier to access your documents.
+If you're starting a new project however, we recommend you use the more actively maintained [CouchRest Model](https://github.com/couchrest/couchrest_model) project, supported by the same team of developers.

 ## Running the Specs

 The most complete documentation is the spec/ directory.
-To validate your CouchRest install, from the project root directory run `rake`, or `autotest` (requires RSpec and optionally ZenTest for autotest support).
+To validate your CouchRest install, from the project root directory use bundler to install the dependencies and then run the tests:

+    $ bundle install
+    $ bundle exec spec spec

+To date, the couchrest specs have been show to run on:

+ * Ruby 1.8.7
+ * Ruby 1.9.2
+ * JRuby 1.5.6

 ## Docs